Waypoint Centre for Mental Health Care: Research

 The Waypoint Research Institute conducts research into many aspects of mental health and addictions care.
 The Institute currently has 92 research collaborations underway, working with organizations such as the Ontario Shores Centre for Mental Health Sciences, the Royal Ottawa Health Care Group, the Centre for Addiction and Mental Health, and St. Joseph’s Healthcare.
 It also maintains formal academic research partnerships with the University of Toronto, McMaster University, York University, Toronto Metropolitan University and Georgian College.

 In 2025, researchers Dr. Zoe Hilton, Elke Ham and team received the Governor General’s Innovation Award for their work in the development of a data-driven tool to predict and assess the risk of intimate partner violence, one of only six such awards given nationally.

 Other fields of inquiry include the use of artificial intelligence and machine learning, patient-centered care, intimate partner and gender-based violence, and youth mental health.
 Researcher, Dr. Andrea Waddell and team, developed the first AI-driven tool in North America for predicting the risk of harm, helping healthcare teams to intervene in a timely manner.

+Media coverage

+In a 2026 four-part series, "20 Years in Isolation", the Toronto Star revealed an abusive use of seclusion at the facility; experts describe the Waypoint Centre’s isolation practice as "egregious,” "grossly in excess", and "completely inconsistent with recovery-oriented, trauma-informed care."